cozy/cozy-stack/doc/architecture.md

 Cozy Cloud is a personal platform as a service with a focus on data.
 Cozy Cloud can be seen as 4 layers, from inside to outside:

-1. A place to keep your personnal data
+1. A place to keep your personal data
 2. A core API to handle the data
 3. Your web apps, and also the mobile & desktop clients
 4. A coherent User Experience